Proton-Utilities/ProCMP/README.md

 3. **Add a frame**, this is essentially your build insertion file.
 Add composer markers to get build info like as the build itself, and the build version. </br> [Example frame](Example\build\frame.luau)

-4. **Run using `lune run build`**, you should be prompted with a CLI interface asking for the build configuration and version.
-After completing the prompt your file will be built and composed at the output location.
+4. **Run using `lune run build <config_location>`**, you should be prompted with a CLI interface asking for the build configuration and version.
+After completing the prompt your file will be built and composed at the output location. </br> [Example config](Example/build/.pcmp.json)

 > You can also use *VS code tasks* to build using a keybind instead of typing a terminal command </br> [Learn more](https://code.visualstudio.com/docs/debugtest/tasks)